The Cicho\'n Diagram for Degrees of Relative Constructibility: Separations in the -Cicho n Diagram

 In this section I will study how a variety of known forcing notions over $W$ can create separations in the $\leq_W$-Cicho\'n diagram as described in the previous section.
 Of course ZFC($W$) cannot prove any separations since if $V=W$ or, more generally $V$ and $W$ have the same reals, every node in the $\leq_W$-diagram will be empty.
 However, using simple forcings I will show that one can produce a wide variety of possible constellations for the $\leq_W$-diagram.
+While in most of these cases the results are well known the perspective is sufficiently different that I feel it's worth observing them in this light.
+In most cases I simply cite the relevant references, however, for Hechler, eventually different forcing and localization forcing the relevant theorem appears to be either new or at least never written down in this way.
+In particular the section on $\mathbb{LOC}$ contains new results.
 The main theorem of this section is the following.

 \begin{theorem} The Cicho\'n diagram for $\leq_W$ as described in the previous section is complete for ZFC($W$)-provable implications.
-In other words if $A$ and $B$ are two nodes in the diagram and there is not an arrow from $A$ to $B$ in the $\leq_W$-diagram then there is a forcing extension of $W$ where $A \nsubseteq B$. \end{theorem} That these implications all hold follows from Theorem \ref{propdi} since $\leq_W$ extends $\leq_T$.
+In other words if $A$ and $B$ are two nodes in the diagram and there is not an arrow from $A$ to $B$ in the $\leq_W$-diagram then there is a forcing extension of $W$ where $A \nsubseteq B$.
+Moreover, every single cut, that is two valued split, can be realized by a proper forcing. \end{theorem}

 Let me note one word on the relation between my diagram and the standard Cicho\'n diagram as commonly studied, for example in \cite{BarJu95}.
 Here I have focused on the so-called combinatorial nodes as discussed by \cite{BBNN}.
 As noted in the introduction I view this diagram in correspondence with the classical one via the mapping sending unbounded or dominating families with respect to a certain relation to the sets of reals $x$ such that in $W[x]$ the reals of $W$ are not unbounded or dominating.
 I have included this fragment of the Cicho\'n diagram to make this analogy clear visually.